kushpatel10/Myuu-Companion/README.md

 A Discord bot designed to detect and handle specific Pokémon encounters (e.g., "Shiny" Pokémon or "Greninja-Ash") in messages from a specific bot and log these encounters in designated channels.
 The bot also provides additional functionality through various slash commands.

+# **Whats-New**
+- Added MongoDB to store the no. of shinys
+- Image leaderboard for the shinys encountered using Sharp module
+- New Leaderboard commands!!
 ---
 ## **Features**